 Being fit, as proven by The Cooper Institute, decreases the risk of dying from all causes by 58 percent and adds up to six years to an individual’s life.
 Complete a walk or run test to determine your cardiovascular fitness level.
 We can also check blood pressure and bodyfat percentage.
 You may also go through the Functional Movement Screening if desired.
 The screening is one of the perks offered at Wellington; there is no charge.

 The better mobility and stability you have, the more you can improve your exercise efficiency, durability and performance.
 The 20-minute Functional Movement Screen evaluates your movement patterns, identifying weaknesses and imbalance.
-We will be doing another round of functional fitness testing sometime later in 2022.

 Well-Being includes the presence of positive emotions and moods, the absence of negative emotions, satisfaction with life, fulfillment and positive functioning.
 Your lifestyle habits can affect your well-being positively and negatively.
 There are many aspects of Well-Being including: